 Notification (Live Stream Notification)

-Alerts sent to subscribers/followers to inform them when a channel goes live.
-Crucial for maximizing viewer turnout.
+Alerts sent to subscribers/followers to inform them when a channel goes live are crucial for maximizing viewer turnout.

 Network Latency